-This course provides an introduction to using computer systems.
-In the laboratory, students use microcomputers to learn software packages such as word processing, spreadsheets, database, and a web development system.
-In the lecture, general computer concepts are presented, issues relating to computers are considered, and the student learns to develop a web-based system using a manipulation language such as HTML and a scripting language such as Javascript.
+This course provides an introductoin to using computer systems.
+General computer concepts are presented, issues relating to computers are considered, and the student learns to develop a web-based system using a manipulation language such as HTML and scripting language such as Javascript.

 101A.
-Windows, Frontpage, Powerpoint (0.5:0:1)
+Using Microsoft Windows, Frontpage and Powerpoint (0.5:0:1).